jurriaanr/lora-prepare-tool/README.md

 # Lora Prepare Tool — A Lora Dataset Preparation Tool

-A cross-platform GUI tool for cropping images into a **square frame** with pixel-perfect control, designed for preparing datasets (e.g., for training LoRA models).
+A cross-platform GUI tool for cropping images into a **square frame**, designed for preparing datasets (e.g., for training LoRA models).

 ## ✨ Features

 - **Interactive cropping**:
   - Click and drag the image to position it within a square frame.
   - Mouse-wheel zoom (supports fine zoom with `Ctrl`/`⌘` held).
-  - **Snapping**: when dragging, edges within 10px of the frame snap perfectly.
+  - **Snapping**: when dragging, edges within 10px of the frame snap the image.
-  - **Arrow key nudging** (1px steps) — only active when the image area is focused.
+  - **Arrow key nudging** (1px steps).

 - **Frame options**:
   - Frame sizes: `512`, `768`, or `1024` pixels.
-  - Fit image fully inside frame or cover frame completely (cropping as needed).
+  - Quick option to fit image fully inside frame or cover frame completely (cropping as needed).
-  - Dimmed (50% opacity) background outside the frame for clear visual boundaries.
-  - Frame and window layout **persist across sessions**.

 - **Image queue management**:
   - Select multiple images; process sequentially.
   - **Save & Next**: crops the image to the frame, saves as JPEG, writes `.txt` tags file.
   - **Skip**: moves to the next image without cropping.
-  - Processed originals are moved to a `processed/` folder automatically.
+  - Processed originals are moved to a configurable `processed/` folder automatically.
-  - Cropped images + `.txt` metadata are saved in an `output/` folder.
+  - Cropped images + `.txt` metadata are saved in a configurable `output/` folder.

 - **Metadata tagging**:
   - **Global words**: Always added to `.txt` files first.
 Saved in `global_words.txt` and loaded at startup.
-  - **Per-image notes**: Specific tags for the current image.
+  - **Per-image companion notes**: Specific tags for the current image.
   - Tag suggestions based on history (words used in ≥2 images).
-  - Suggestions are **alphabetically sorted** for predictability.
   - Tag history saved in `suggest_history.txt` (semicolon-separated) and persisted.

 - **Smart text handling**:
   - Tags are deduplicated **per image**.
   - Tags are combined from global + per-image notes in order, separated by `, `.
   - Both `,` and newlines are accepted as separators when entering tags.

-- **Quality-of-life**:
-  - Clicking the image area with no image loaded opens the file chooser.
-  - Works on Windows, macOS, and Linux (cross-platform Tkinter + Pillow).
-  - Selection in text areas does not get lost when dragging outside the widget.
-  - After last image is saved or skipped, the viewport is cleared automatically.

 ---